 In January 2019 the State Board of Education adopted new California Arts Standards for Public Schools.
-In response, Commission staff began working with the examinations contractor, the Evaluation Systems group of Pearson, and panels of California educators to revise the existing Subject Matter Requirements (SMRs) and CSET examinations to measure the revised SMRs for the credential areas of Art and Music.
-The Commission adopted the SMRs for Art and Music at its April 2021 meeting.
+In response, Commission staff began working with the examinations contractor, the Evaluation Systems group of Pearson, and panels of California educators to develop Subject Matter Requirements (SMRs) and CSET examinations to measure those SMRs for Art, Multiple Subjects, and Music.
+The Commission adopted the SMRs for Art, Multiple Subjects, and Music at its April 2021 meeting.

-Updating the CSET examinations requires a two-stage process: first, the revision of the Commission-adopted SMRs that identify the content eligible to be assessed on the examination, and then, following Commission adoption of revised SMRs, the revision, redevelopment, and/or new development of test items that validly and reliably assess candidate levels of knowledge specific to the content area of the credential.
-In separate work, Commission-approved subject matter preparation programs must also update their coursework and assessments to align with the revised SMRs and must respond to the Commission, documenting the transition to implementing the revised SMRs.
+Updating the CSET examinations requires a two-stage process: first, the revision of the Commission-adopted Subject Matter Requirements (SMRs) that identify the content eligible to be assessed on the examination, and then, following Commission adoption of revised SMRs, the revision, redevelopment, and/or new development of test items that validly and reliably assess candidate levels of knowledge specific to the content area of the credential.
+In separate work, Commission-approved subject matter preparation programs must also update their coursework and assessments to align with the revised SMRs and must respond to the Commission documenting the transition to implementing the revised SMRs.
 The entire examination revision and transition process typically takes a minimum of two years to complete.